-$\begin{array}{l} P25(x,y) \Rightarrow E9(x) \\ P25(x,y) \Rightarrow E19(y) \\ P25(x,y) \Rightarrow P12(x,y) \end{array}$
+$$\begin{split} & P26(x,y) \Rightarrow E9(x) \\ & P26(x,y) \Rightarrow E53(y) \\ & P26(x,y) \Rightarrow (\exists z) [E53(z) \land P7(x,z) \land P89(y,z)] \end{split}$$

-P26 moved to (was destination of)
+P27 moved from (was origin of)

-Domain: E9 Move Range: E53 Place Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies a destination, an instance of E53 place, of an instance of E9 Move.
-A move will be linked to a destination, such as the move of an artifact from storage to display.
-A move may be linked to many terminal instances of E53 Place by multiple instances of this property.
-In this case the move describes a distribution of a set of objects.
-The area of the move includes the origin(s), route and destination(s).
-Therefore, the described destination is an instance of E53 Place which P89 falls within (contains) the instance of E53 Place the move P7 took place at.
-Examples: • The movement of the exhibition "Tutankhamun: Treasures of the Golden Pharaoh" between 15 th of September and 2 nd of November 2019 (E9) moved to the Saatchi Gallery London (E53).
-In First Order Lo $P26(x,y) \Rightarrow E9(x)$ $P26(x,y) \Rightarrow E53(y)$ $P26(x,y) \Rightarrow (\exists z) [E53(z) \land P7(x,z) \land P89(y,z)]$ P27 moved from (was origin of) Domain: E9 Move Range: E53 Place Quantification: many to many, necessary (1,n:0,n) Scope note: This property identifies an origin, an instance of E53 Place, of an instance of E9 Move.
-A move will be linked to an origin, such as the move of an artifact from storage to display.
+Domain: E9 Move

+Range: E53 Place

+Quantification: many to many, necessary (1,n:0,n)

+Scope note:

+This property identifies an origin, an instance of E53 Place, of an instance of E9 Move.

+A move will be linked to an origin, such as the move of an artefact from storage to display.
 A move may be linked to many starting instances of E53 Place by multiple instances of this property.
 In this case the move describes the picking up of a set of objects.
 The area of the move includes the origin(s), route and destination(s).

+Therefore, the described origin is an instance of E53 Place which P89 falls within (contains) the instance of E53 Place the move P7 took place at (witnessed) .

+Examples:

+The movement of the exhibition "Tutankhamun: Treasures of the Golden Pharaoh" between 15th September and 2nd November 2019 (E9) moved from Paris, Grande Halle de la Villette (E53).

+In first-order logi ic:

+$P27(x,y) \Rightarrow E9(x)$

+$P27(x,y) \Rightarrow E53(y)$ $P27(x,y) \Rightarrow (\exists z) [E53(z) \land P7(x,z) \land P89(y,z)]$

+$12/(x,y) \rightarrow (12) [135(2) \times 1/(x,2) \times 109(y,2)]$

+P28 custody surrendered by (surrendered custody through)

+Domain:

+E10 Transfer of Custody

+Range:

+E39 Actor

-Therefore, the described origin is an instance of E53 Place which P89 falls within (contains) the instance of E53 Place the move P7 took place at .
-Examples: • The movement of the exhibition "Tutankhamun: Treasures of the Golden Pharaoh" between 15 th of September and 2 nd of November 2019 (E9) moved from Paris, Grande Halle de la Villette (E53).
-In First Order Lo ogic: $P27(x,y) \Rightarrow E9(x)$ $P27(x,y) \Rightarrow E53(y)$ $P27(x,y) \Rightarrow (\exists z) [E53(z) \land P7(x,z) \land P89(y,z)]$ P28 custody s surrendered by (surrendered custody through) Domain: E10 Transfer of Custody Range: E39 Actor Subproperty of: E7 Activity.
-P14 carried out by (performed): E39 Actor Quantification: many to many (0,n:0,n) Scope note: This property identifies the instance(s) of E39 Actor who surrender custody of an instance of E18 Physical Thing in an instance of E10 Transfer of Custody.
+Subproperty of: E7 Activity.
+P14 carried out by (performed): E39 Actor

+Quantification: many to many (0,n:0,n)

+Scope note: This property identifies the instance(s) of E39 Actor who surrender custody of an instance of E18 Physical Thing in an instance of E10 Transfer of Custody.

 The property will typically describe an Actor surrendering custody of an object when it is handed over to someone else's care.
 On occasion, physical custody may be surrendered involuntarily - through accident, loss or theft.
 In reality, custody is either transferred to someone or from someone, or both.
 Examples: • The Secure Deliveries Inc. crew (E74) surrendered custody through The delivery of the paintings by Secure Deliveries Inc. to the National Gallery (E10).
-In First Order Lo bogic: $P28(x,y) \Rightarrow E10(x)$ $P28(x,y) \Rightarrow E39(y)$ $P28(x,y) \Rightarrow P14(x,y)$ P29 custody received by (received custody through) Domain: E10 Transfer of Custody Range: E39 Actor Subproperty of: E7 Activity.
-P14 carried out by (performed): E39 Actor
+In first-order log gic: $P28(x,y) \Rightarrow E10(x)$ $P28(x,y) \Rightarrow E39(y)$ $P28(x,y) \Rightarrow P14(x,y)$ P29 custody r received by (received custody through) Domain: E10 Transfer of Custody Range: E39 Actor Subproperty of: E7 Activity.
+P14 carried out by (performed): E39 Actor Quantification: many to many (0,n:0,n) Scope note: This property identifies the instance(s) E39 Actor who receive custody of an instance of E18 Physical Thing in an instance of E10 Transfer of Custody.

-Quantification:

-many to many (0,n:0,n)

-Scope note:

-This property identifies the instance(s) E39 Actor who receive custody of an instance of E18 Physical Thing in an instance of E10 Transfer of Custody.

 The property will typically describe Actors receiving custody of an object when it is handed over from another Actor's care.
-On occasion, physical custody may be received involuntarily or illegally - through accident, unsolicited donation, or theft.
+On occasion, physical custody may be received involuntaril or illegally - through accident, unsolicited donation, or theft.
 In reality, custody is either transferred to someone or from someone, or both.

-Examples:

-1 • Representatives of The National Gallery (E74) received custody through the delivery of the paintings by Secure Deliveries Inc. to the National Gallery (E10).
+Examples: Representatives of The National Gallery (E74) received custody through the delivery of th paintings by Secure Deliveries Inc. to the National Gallery (E10).
+In first-order log șie: $P29(x,y) \Rightarrow E10(x)$ $P29(x,y) \Rightarrow E39(y)$ $P29(x,y) \Rightarrow P14(x,y)$ ed custody of (custody transferred through) Domain: E10 Transfer of Custody Range: E18 Physical Thing Quantification: many to many, necessary (1,n:0,n) 134 Definition of the CIDOC Conceptual Reference Model version 7.2.4

-In First Order Logic:

-$P29(x,y) \Rightarrow E10(x)$

-$P29(x,y) \Rightarrow E39(y)$

-$P29(x,y) \Rightarrow P14(x,y)$

-P30 transferred custody of (custody transferred through)